sourcegraph/about/blogposts/2021/postgres-version-update.md

 heroImage: /blog/postgres-version-update.jpg
 socialImage: https://about.sourcegraph.com/blog/postgres-version-update.jpg
 published: true
-description: "As of Sourcegraph 3.27, we are updating the minimum supported version of Postgres from 9.6 to 12."
+description: "As of Sourcegraph 3.27, we're updating the minimum supported version of Postgres from 9.6 to 12."
 ---

-As of Sourcegraph 3.27, we are updating the minimum supported version of Postgres from 9.6 to 12.
+As of Sourcegraph 3.27, we're updating the minimum supported version of Postgres from 9.6 to 12.

 **If you are using the Sourcegraph maintained Docker images**: Your instance is already using an appropriate Postgres version and no action is needed on your part.